agathoklisx/libved/README.md

  * which implements at least the basic operation set that can be considered enough
  * to be productive, which runs really low in memory resources and with rather few
  * lines of code.
 Theoretically (assuming the code is good enough) it could be used
- * in situations (such primitive environments), since is indepentent and that is a
+ * in situations (such primitive environments), since is independent and that is a
  * very interesting point.

  * And this (probably) is the reason for the persistence to self sufficiency.